Funding Long Term Care for Your Parents

 Use Personal Savings

 Saving enough money to pay for loved-ones long term care is a long-haul option.
-It’s difficult to know the exact expenses that will surface in the future, but planning ahead and setting aside a portion of your investment plan for you parents can prove to be a saving grace once it’s needed.
+It’s difficult to know the exact expenses that will surface in the future, but planning ahead and setting aside a portion of your investment plan for funding long term care for parents can prove to be a saving grace once it’s needed.

 A reverse mortgage home loan gives a homeowner the option to transfer part of the home value to cash without requiring repayment.
 The caveat is: if you have existing mortgages or home-related debt you are required to use the funds for those expenses first.

-Choosing the right path for financing long-term care for a parent can be a challenging thought, but options are out there for you to explore.
+Choosing the right path for funding long term care for a parent can be a challenging thought, but options are out there for you to explore.
 At Abacus Life, we’re here to help you discover your life insurance options.

 Abacus Life Settlements functions as a leader in the secondary market for life insurance.
 Our primary mission: work to help you understand your financial options.
 If you decide selling all or a portion of your policy is right for you, we can offer to purchase it from you at fair market value.
 We will provide all the numbers and details to show you how we determined its value and our offer, and if you decide to accept our offer we will provide you a lump sum amount and then take on all future obligations for the policy, including premium payments.